sindresorhus/lock-system/readme.md

 # lock-system

-> Lock your Mac
+> Lock your system

-Shows the login screen the next time you use your Mac.
+Shows the login screen the next time you use your computer.
+Supports macOS and Windows.

 ## Install